maidsafe/docs/core-concepts/data-types.md

 The API provides high-level data APIs and types that offer a more intuitive and accessible abstraction over the native data types.
 These higher-level constructs simplify usage while leveraging the native data types as their foundation.
 Below is a description of these data types.

-### Regular Data Storage

-Regular data storage allows storing arbitrary-length data securely on the Autonomi Network.
-It uses self-encryption, a strong encryption mechanism that ensures data is fragmented into encrypted Chunks and distributed across the network.
-This storage supports both public data (accessible to anyone) and private data (restricted to the owner).
-It provides immutable, permanent storage, where data remains unchanged once uploaded.
-Users pay once for the upload, and the data is preserved forever.

-More on Regular Data Storage in the [Data API Reference](../api-reference/autonomi-client/data.md)

 ### Public Archive

 A Public Archive is a structure that maps file paths to data addresses on the network.
 While it can be used to store a single file with its metadata, it is generally used to organize multiple files in a hierarchical structure to simulate directories.
 Public Archives support nested paths and store metadata (creation time, modification time, size) for each file.
 Public Archives are stored on the network as Chunks.